-Save and Review: Validation will automatically occur after clicking the "Save" button.
+Validation will automatically occur after clicking the "Save" button.
 Validation is a safety measure for the applicant to ensure that all required fields are complete.
 If required fields are empty or incomplete, the system notifies the applicant of fields that require information.
 After clicking "Save" you will be directed to review your LOI.
 Please ensure all information is accurate, and then click the "Submit" button to submit your LOI to LLS.

-Submission of the LOI: Each applicant must submit the LOI by December 7, 2023, at 3:00 pm ET via the LLS Research Portal.
-After clicking the "Submit" button, the applicant will receive an automated email from the LLS Research Portal stating that the LOI was successfully submitted.
-If you did not receive the confirmation email from the LLS Research Portal within two business days of LOI submission, please e-mail researchprograms@lls.org.
+Each applicant must submit the LOI by December 6, 2024, at 3:00 pm EST via the LLS Research Portal.
+After clicking the "Submit" button, the applicant will receive an automated email within two business days stating that your information was successfully submitted.
+If you do not receive the email confirmation within two business days, contact researchprograms@lls.org.
 Signatures of the applicant and institution officials are not required for submission of the LOI.